MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/high-availability.md

 for better latency between the shards.
 The standby shards are provisioned into another availability zone.

-Even without HA enabled, each node has its own locally redundant storage (LRS) with three synchronous replicas maintained by Azure Storage service.
+Even without HA enabled, each shard has its own locally redundant storage (LRS) with three synchronous replicas maintained by Azure Storage service.
 All three replicas are located in the cluster's Azure region.
 If there's a single replica failure, Azure Storage service detects it and transparently re-creates failed replica.
 See metrics [on this page](/azure/storage/common/storage-redundancy#summary-of-redundancy-options) for LRS storage durability.